-- FAMILY-LIFE PATTERNS IN THE ECONOMICALLY DEPRIVED HOME 501 2 credits Study of family life orientation and life-style patterns among economically deprived with emphasis on impact or socioeconomic and psychological deprivation on family members threaded in family life or socioeconomic and psychological deprivation on family members. throughout family life span. - ADVANCED FOOD PREPARATION 503 3 credits Prerequisite: 141 or 245 or permission of instructor.
+- 500 NUTRITION COMMUNICATION AND EDUCATION SKILLS 4 credits Pereguiste: 133 or 316.
+Theory and development of communication and education skills essential to dietetics practice; interpersonal communication; interviewing; nutrition counseling; education techniques, media, and current technology. - FAMILYLIFE PATTERNS IN THE ECONOMICALLY DEPRIVED HOME 501 2 credits Study of family life orientation and life-style patterns among economically deprived with emphasis on impact or socioeconomic and psychological deprivation on family members throughout family life span - ADVANCED FOOD PREPARATION 503 3 credits Prerequisite: 141 or 245 or permission of instructor.
 Study of advanced techniques of food preparation.
 Introduction to and interpretation of classic and foreign cuisines.
-Emphasis on individualized experience, skill development and evaluation of procedures and results. - ADOLESCENCE IN THE FAMILY CONTEXT 504 3 credits Prerequisites: 20, 265 or permission of instructor.
-The influences of adolescent behavior on the family and the influence of the family environment on adolescent development. - FAMILY FINANCIAL MANAGEMENT 506 3 credits Analysis of the family as a financial unit including financial problems and their resolution, deci-sion-making patterns and financial practices behavior.
-Cases, exercises, problems and computer analysis. - HISTORY OF INTERIOR DESIGN I 518

-4 credits The study of furnishings, interiors, and architecture from antiquity through the eighteenth cen-tury, with emphasis on the socio-cultural influences shaping their development.

-- HISTORY OF INTERIOR DESIGN II 519 4 credits The study of nineteenth and twentieth-century furnishings and interiors, with emphasis on the social-cultural influences shaping their development. - EXPERIMENTAL FOODS 520

-3 credits Prerequisites: 246 and 3150:130.
-Theory and methods used in the experimental study of foods.
-Analytical procedures in sensory and instrumental evaluation of food quality.
-Individual research emphasized.
-Lecture/Laboratory.

-- PROFESSIONAL IMAGE ANALYSIS 523

-- 3 credits Prerequisites: Senior status, Comparison of theories associated with projecting and maximizing an appropriate professional image consistent with career goals and objectives.
-3 credits

-- NUTRITION IN THE LIFE CYCLE 524

-Prerequisite 316 Study of the physiological basis for nutritional requirements; interrelating fac-tors which affect growth, development, maturation and nutritional status from conception through the elderly years.
+Emphasis on individualized experience, skill development and evaluation of procedures and results - 504 ADOLESCENCE IN THE FAMILY CONTEXT 3 credits Prerequisites: 201, 265 or permission of instructor.
+The influences of adolescent behavior on the family and the influence of the family environment on adolescent development. - FAMILY FINANCIAL MANAGEMENT 506 Analysis of the family as a financial unit including financial problems and their resolution, deci sion-making patterns and financial practices behavior.
+Cases, exercises, problems and computer analysis - 518 HISTORY OF INTERIOR DESIGN I 4 credits The study of furnishings, interiors, and architecture from antiquity through the eighteenth century, with emphasis on the socio-cultural influences shaping their development - HISTORY OF INTERIOR DESIGN II 519 4 credits The study of nineteenth and twentieth-century furnishings and interiors, with emphasis on the social-cultural influences shaping their development. - 520 EXPERIMENTAL FOODS 3 credits Prerequisites: 246 and 3150:130.
+Theory and methods used in the experimental study of Analytical procedures in sensory and instrumental evaluation of food quality.
+Individual arch emphasized.
+Lecture/Laboratory. - 523 PROFESSIONAL IMAGE ANALYSIS 3 credits Prerequisites: Senior status.
+Comparison of theories associated with projecting and maximizing an appropriate professional image consistent with career goals and objectives - 524 NUTRITION IN THE LIFE CYCLE 3 credits Prerequisite: 316.
+Study of the physiological basis for nutritional requirements, interrelating fac-tors which affect growth, development, maturation and nutritional status from conception through the elderly years.

-ADVANCED TEXTILES 525

-Prerequisite: 121.
-Evaluation of physical, aesthetic, comfort, care and durability properties of textile products and testing procedures to determine suitability for desired end uses
+- 525 ADVANCED TEXTILES rerequisite: 121 Evaluation of physical, aesthetic, comfort, care and durability properties of textile products and testing procedures to determine suitability for desired end uses. - GLOBAL ISSUES IN TEXTILES AND APPAREL 527 Prerequisite: 139.
+Examines the global structure and scope of the textile and apparel industries emphasizing an economic perspective.